mauriciolauffer/deploy-to-sap-btp-with-ctms/README.md

 ## Inputs

-The following inputs are required to configure the deployment:
+The following inputs are used to configure the deployment:

 | Input                    | Description                                                                                                            | Required |
 | ------------------------ | ---------------------------------------------------------------------------------------------------------------------- | -------- |